platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 There is just not that many great libraries.
 Initializing OpenGL with winit and glow is harder than with assembly.
 Algebra libraries are written by people who dont seem to code at all (compile times, syntax, hello?).
 Vulkan wrappers changing API and names dealt me even more pain than gltf loader (which is more complicated than thermodynamics).
 Peak frustration was when I couldn't figure out the MagicaVoxel (.vox) parser docs and ended up porting the `C++` parser instead (spent less time on that, huh).

 In `Rust` you don't spend a day trying to make a library compile & link - you spend a day looking for one that doesn't suck.
 Crates refactor every few months and break APIs for no practical reason (semantic versioning helps).
-Documentation is often useless (says a lot, explains nothing), and logic is smeared acros dozen layers of tiny functions (std has better docs, but sufffers from unreadable source more).\
+Documentation is often useless (says a lot, explains nothing), and logic is smeared across dozen layers of tiny functions (std has better docs, but suffers from unreadable source more).\
 After reading docs, even when i feel like i understand most parts of the system, i usually have no idea how they connect to each other.
 Like std::random - i spent way to much time for something i would type in a minute in C. RandomSource?
 Great, i understand it.
 Distribution?
 Sure.
 How they connect?
 No idea.
 Feels like Rust libraries are written for people who understand the problem library is trying to solve.
 But this is why i use a library in the first place - if i understood the problem well, i would not need a library.\
 I really miss C libraries where you go to function source and immediately understand what it is doing.
 And libraries pull dozens of dependencies (which is not a problem by itself, but ...).